lihbr/lihbr-diapositiv/an-introduction-to-nuxt-global-modules/slides.md

 <v-clicks>

-- <twemoji-mobile-phone /> “There's a module for that”;
+- <twemoji-mobile-phone /> “There's a module for that”
-- <twemoji-gear /> Modules are registered inside Nuxt config;
+- <twemoji-gear /> Modules are registered inside Nuxt config
-- <twemoji-building-construction /> Modules are functions.
+- <twemoji-building-construction /> Modules are functions

 </v-clicks>